copycatchiller/shoulditakethecredit/faq/_posts/2016-07-23-buzzfunds-and-dining-dollars.md

 I rarely use my credit card or cash on campus, and opt to instead only use Buzzfunds and Dining Dollars.

-While dining dollars expire at the end of the Spring Semester, Buzzfunds alway roll over to the next semester.
+While dining dollars expire at the end of every Spring Semester, Buzzfunds always roll over to the next semester.